ucb-bar/chipyard/docs/Getting-Started/Adding-An-Accelerator-Tutorial.rst

 -------------------------------------------

 While developing, you want to include Chisel code in a submodule so that it can be shared by different projects.
-To add a submodule to the REBAR framework, make sure that your project is organized as follows.
+To add a submodule to the Chipyard framework, make sure that your project is organized as follows.

 .. code-block:: none